 However, the arrangement would end in disaster.
 Parr had married Thomas Seymour, brother of the Lord Protector of England, less than a year after Henry VIII’s death.
 Seymour was sexually inappropriate with Elizabeth, with his wife sometimes joining in.
 When confronted about his actions by Elizabeth’s governess Kat Ashley, he excused it as a bit of fun.

 Elizabeth was sent away in disgrace, and her relationship with Seymour continued to haunt her.
 In 1549, the recently widowed Seymour was arrested for treasonous behavior; many believed he intended to marry Elizabeth and claim the throne in her name.
-To prevent this, Elizabeth was quarantined, and her beloved governess thrown in jail.
+To prevent this, Elizabeth was quarantined, and her beloved governess was thrown in jail.

 On the day of Thomas Seymour’s execution, she supposedly stated: “This day died a man with much wit and very little judgement.”

 Worse was to come.
-In 1553, Elizabeth’s half sister, Mary Tudor (Catherine of Aragon’s Catholic daughter) became England's first female monarch.
+In 1553, Elizabeth’s half-sister, Mary Tudor (Catherine of Aragon’s Catholic daughter) became England's first female monarch.
 Elizabeth now took the position of “second person” in the country, causing her sister—who later became known as "Bloody Mary"—great anxiety.

-According to many, Mary I had always despised her Protestant half sister.
+According to many, Mary I had always despised her Protestant half-sister.
 In 1554, the Protestant Wyatt’s Rebellion, which focused on securing the throne for Elizabeth, finally gave Mary the onus to unleash her pent-up rage against her relative.
 Elizabeth was thrown into the Tower of London, where her mother Anne Boleyn had died.
 As she entered, she cried out to the hundreds of Londoners who had come out to show her support, “Oh Lorde!
 I never thought to have come in here as prisoner!”

 “The horror of her incarceration in the Tower was a defining event Elizabeth could never forget,” Dunn writes.
-After three weeks in prison Elizabeth was banished for almost a year before Mary pardoned her.
+After three weeks in prison, Elizabeth was banished for almost a year before Mary pardoned her.

 When Elizabeth finally became Queen in 1558, she had already lived through several lifetimes.
 “I did put myself to the school of experience,” she said decades later, “where I sought to learn what things were most fit for a king to have, and I found them to be four: namely, justice, temper[ance], magnanimity, and judgement.”

-However, many of Elizabeth’s Catholic subjects believed that Mary, Queen of Scots was the rightful queen of England, since she was the senior descendant of Henry VIII's elder sister.
+However, many of Elizabeth’s Catholic subjects believed that Mary, Queen of Scots was the rightful queen of England since she was the senior descendant of Henry VIII's elder sister.

 Imprisonment and Death of Mary, Queen of Scots